chancesmith/chance-smith-gatsby-blog/content/blog/rapid-prototyping-framework/index.md

 ## The points is

-Don't spend over spend on the learning and staying stuck.
+Don't over spend on the learning and staying stuck.

 Try something and get feedback.